dragonmeteor/dijkstra-impl/README.md

 ## Output Specification

-The output is also contained in a file.
-If there is no path between the source vertex and the destination vertex, the file should contain only one line with the number ``-1``.
+If there is no path between the source vertex and the destination vertex, the output should contain only one line with the number ``-1``.

 If there is a path, the first line should contain the shortest distance between the source and destnation.
 Then, starting from the next line, the vertices of the shortest path between the source and the destination should be printed, with one vertex name on its own line.